Because just paying the minimum can be very expensive.

 The minimum payment provided for in your contract may not be less than 5% of the balance owing.

-Over the coming years, credit card issuers will have to charge a minimum payment that corresponds to at least the following percentage of the balance owing:
+As of August 1, 2025, credit card issuers will have to charge a minimum payment of at least 5% of the balance owing.

 Here is how the amount of the minimum payment affects the credit charges you have to pay.